polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/weights/add-benchmarks.md

 ## Test the benchmarks

-After you have added benchmarks to the `benchmarks!` macros in the benchmarking mdoule for your pallet, you can use a mock runtime to do uniting test and ensure that the test functions for your benchmarks return `Ok(())` as a result.
+After you have added benchmarks to the `benchmarks!` macros in the benchmarking module for your pallet, you can use a mock runtime to do unit testing and ensure that the test functions for your benchmarks return `Ok(())` as a result.

 1. Open the `benchmarking.rs` benchmarking module in a text editor.